buu342/N64-UNFLoader/README.md

 # UNFLoader
 **This project is currently in development.
 It's available here to facilitate collaboration and as a safety backup.
 Please be patient if things aren't working 100% yet!
 Check the issues page for the TODO list.**

+**HEADS UP!
+The newest ED OS (3.04) has changed how USB works!
+This applies for both 3.0 and X7, and I am unable to do anything about it until Krikzz releases some sample code for me to figure out what's different for this OS version.
+If you wish to use this library, you must downgrade!**

 UNFLoader is a USB ROM uploader (and debugging) tool designed to unify developer flashcarts for the Nintendo 64.
 The goal of this project is to provide developers with USB I/O functions that work without needing to worry about the target flashcart, provided by a single C file (`usb.c`) targeting libultra.
 I have also implemented a very basic debug library (`debug.c`) that makes use of said USB library.
 Currently supported devices:
 * [64Drive Hardware 1.0 and 2.0](http://64drive.retroactive.be/)